karthikjohnbabu/React_Development/notes.md

 - Client side routing (There is no network calls here)
 - Server side routing (There is network calls present)

 # Why is component Did mount used?

-* Component Did Mount is used to make API calls
+- Component Did Mount is used to make API calls

 # What are hooks ?

-* Hooks are normal utility function
+- Hooks are normal utility function

+# Ways to add CSS in to Application

+- Sass
+- Scss
+- Styled Components
+- Tailwind CSS
+- Material UI
+- bootstrap
+- Chakra UI
+- Ant Design

+# Tailwind CSS using parcel

+- npm install -D tailwindcss postcss
+- npx tailwindcss init

+# Tail wind css behind the scenes uses postcss
+* npx means invoking or executing
+* when we run this command "npx tailwindcss init" it will create a tailwind.config.js for us.